 At this time of year, it is nice to look back to see what led up to today.
 I’ve led digital storytelling workshops with Sebnem Ozpeta at grunt gallery for the past two years.
 Much of the work co-created during those workshops is featured on this site.
 They are stories that begin with the Mount Pleasant area of Vancouver.
 People who join our free workshop (4 hours on a Sunday afternoon) respond to the theme “Place.”

-Earlier this year, I attended Canada Council for the Arts’ “meet your funders” forum for artists and arts organizations.
+Earlier in 2019, I attended Canada Council for the Arts’ “meet your funders” forum for artists and arts organizations.
 I happened to sit beside Venay Felton, Executive Director of the Reel2Reel International Film Festival for Youth.
 In response to the usual “And what do you do?” we realized we both do digital storytelling.

 As a result of that meeting, our Initiative was born.
 Through Reel2Reel and Our World Language, Lisa G. Nielsen facilitates digital storytelling workshops in remote Indigenous and northern communities.
 Through the grunt gallery, Sebnem Ozpeta and I facilitate digital storytelling workshops for their Mount Pleasant Community Art Screen (MPCAS).